Child development and milestones: Your 5-years-7-months old child

-- Avoid giving your child screen time as much as you possibly can, especially if this compromises the amount of physical activity he gets.
+- Avoid giving your child screen time as much as you possibly can, especially if this compromises the amount of physical activity he/she gets.
 Restrict total daily screen time to one hour or less.

 When to talk to your Doctor?

-If your child cannot:
+If your child cannot,

-- Balance on one foot for at least a few seconds
+- Balance on one foot for at least a few seconds.

-- Stumbles and falls very often while running or being active
+- Stumbles and falls very often while running or being active.

-- Cannot properly grasp a pen or pencil
+- Properly grasp a pen or pencil.

-At almost 6 years old, your child's questions would have also evolved in complexity, showing his desire to keep learning about the world.
-He can also concentrate on an activity better than ever, whether this is reading a book or solving a puzzle.
+At almost 6 years old, your child's questions would have also evolved in complexity, showing his/her desire to keep learning about the world.
+He/she can also concentrate on an activity better than ever, whether this is reading a book or solving a puzzle.
 You might also notice that your child tells you little lies.
 But according to research, this is a sign of your child's growing intelligence.

 Here are some other cognitive developments to look out for this month:

-- Your child can confidently and correctly put a simple puzzle together
+- Your child can confidently and correctly put a simple puzzle together.

-- Your child can focus on a task for at least 10-15 minutes
+- Your child can focus on a task for at least 10-15 minutes.

 - If you do give your child screen-time, choose educational programmes and apps over violent games or cartoons.
 Always monitor your child's screen-time.